Are you currently taking Armour Thyroid but not sure that your dose is where it should be?

 And, believe it or not, it’s not always as straightforward as you think.

-There are many factors that can alter how much Armour thyroid your body needs and other factors which can influence how effective the medication is once you take it.
+There are many factors that can alter how much Armour thyroid your body needs and other factors that can influence how effective the medication is once you take it.

 If you are already familiar with Armour thyroid then you can skip to the sections below, but if you are new to it then you’ll want to read this section as well.

 First off, what is Armour Thyroid?

 Armour thyroid is a thyroid medication that is used to treat conditions that result in LOW thyroid hormone production (known as hypothyroidism).